 Figure Out What You’ll Save By Not Working

 Many people forget this side of the equation, but you might be surprised at how much money you can save by not going to work.
-No more gas and tolls to get back and forth from work, and less wear and tear on the car means it will last longer too.
+No more gas and tolls to get back and forth from work.
+Less wear and tear on the car means it will last longer, too.
 And you won’t need to spend as much on clothes, dry cleaning, lunches, or your morning coffee for the ride to the office.

 And then there are child care costs.
 If you have a family member who lives nearby and is willing to watch your little one, consider yourself lucky.
 If not, you’d have to pay a babysitter or nanny to watch your kids while you worked.
 Obviously rates vary from one region to another, but in my area the going rate for an experienced babysitter is $12 to $15 an hour.
 For a nine-hour day (don’t forget to add in commuting time) a babysitter could cost you between $500 and $700 a week.